Mortgage Rate Forecast Canada 2024 – 2025

 From another historical perspective, when rates increased in the 1980s from a base point of 10% to a 20% high point, this represented a 2x rate increase.
 However, a rate increase in 2022 – 2023 from a base point 0.25% to 5% represents a 20x rate increase, which has had a much greater shock to the economy.

 Finally, the ‘neutral rate‘ or ‘target rate’ at the Central Bank of Canada, which is the rate seen as neither repressing nor stimulating the economy, is currently 2.5% – 3%.
-Given this, we may have 1.75% further Central Bank rate decreases (4.25% current down to 2.5%), and this, too, infers fixed and variable rates to stabilize in the high 3% range.
+Given this, as of December 2024, we expect 1.25% further Central Bank rate cuts (3.75% current down to 2.5%), and this, too, infers fixed and variable rates to stabilize in the mid-high 3% range.

 Want expert mortgage advice and the best rates?